expressjs/multer/README.md

 ```javascript
 const upload = multer({ dest: 'uploads/' })
 ```

+When `preservePath` is enabled, Multer passes the incoming filename through with any path segments provided by the client.
+This is exposed as `file.originalname`;
+it does not change the destination folder, create directories, or sanitize the path for you.
+Treat `file.originalname` as untrusted input if you use it in a custom `filename` or storage engine, and normalize or validate it before writing to disk.

 If you want more control over your uploads, you'll want to use the `storage` option instead of `dest`.
 Multer ships with storage engines `DiskStorage`